DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 18.md

 ### Balancing Tips

+Think of each weapon's weakest component.
+The stronger versions of that weapon *could* improve that component.
+For example, the pistol has a low rate of fire.
 #### Pistol

 The pistol is supposed to be the most reliable weapon in the game.
 Do not think of the pistol as the weakest weapon in the game.
 It should be strong enough that it is a viable option for the player to use.